LinirZamir/blockchain_c/README.md

-# blockchain_c
+# ISRaft
-Making a blockchain Raft implementation in C
+Making a Raft implementation in C